robertbraeutigam/scan/README.md

 The '*KK*' variant comes from the fact, that the frame already contains the public static key of both the sender and responder.
 So both static keys are already *K*nown.
-* **Noise_Kpsk1_25519_AESGCM_SHA256**: This is an uni-directional protocol, suitable only for sending.
-After this message the device is free to send payload messages immediately.

 The handshake makes sure that both parties actually possess the secret private part of their static identity.
 In essence this makes sure that